799 Pharm.D. students

 On-Time Graduation: 100 Students graduated in the Pharm.D.
 Class of 2013; this represents an on-time graduation rate of 93% for the students who started the professional program (P1 year) in 2009.

-Residencies: 28% of the class matched to an ASHP accredited PGY1 residency.
+Residencies: 22% of the class matched to an ASHP accredited PGY1 residency.
 (18/22 Students who applied for residencies matched)

 Further Education: 8-10% of graduates had plans to continue their education with the MBA being the predominate degree.